All Episodes

 He doesn't.

-Uh he's just completely leading the resistance in Washington.
+He's just completely leading the resistance in Washington.

-Yeah, well, Pennsylvania obviously it's also a state that has prospered because of natural gas production that seems to only be growing, correct?
+Yeah, well, Pennsylvania, obviously, it's also a state that has prospered because of natural gas production that seems to only be growing, correct?

-We could be a state among nations, Sean here.
+We could be a state among nations, Sean, here.

-You know, with the natural gas that we have in southwestern PA and and up in the northern uh counties of of Pennsylvania, and now the the rebirth of of coal again thanks to President Trump, and lo and behold, we have a senator in a state like that.
+You know, with the natural gas that we have in southwestern PA and up in the northern counties of Pennsylvania, and now the rebirth of coal again, thanks to President Trump.

 And also the steel industry has been revitalized.